oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 A data profile can define its own abstract syntax for imported objects, or it can reference content as defined in the specification being imported.
 Defining an abstract syntax allows imported objects to be represented in the same format as the containing object.
 Referencing content directly from an imported specification results in it being treated as an opaque blob if the imported and containing formats are not the same (e.g., an XML or TLV object imported into a JSON OpenC2 command, or a STIX JSON object imported into a CBOR OpenC2 command).

+The OpenC2 Language MAY be extended using imported data objects for TARGET, TARGET_SPECIFIER, ACTUATOR, ACTUATOR_SPECIFIER, ARGS, and RESULTS.
+The list of ACTIONS in Section 3.2.1.2 SHALL NOT be extended.

 ## 2.3 OpenC2 Response
 The OpenC2 Response is a message sent from an entity as the result of a command.
 Response messages provide acknowledgement, status, results from a query, or other information as requested from the issuer of the command.
 Response messages are solicited and correspond to a command.